jlacar/aoc-in-kotlin-all/src/main/kotlin/lacar/junilu/aoc2024/day02/README.md

 **[Refactoring](https://github.com/jlacar/aoc-in-kotlin-all/commit/45314991a52f19f3d1d432778499033d0720f483) Note #4** - The diff shows moving the `inRange` lambda down a couple of lines but my intent was really to move `decreasing` and `increasing` up closer to `changeInLevels` so the connection to `levels[1] - levels[0]` was easier to see.
 Might seem like a small nuance but I think it's an improvement in cohesion.

+**[Refactoring](https://github.com/jlacar/aoc-in-kotlin-all/commit/900d476740de567b3d67c850b6480429aa19a23d) Note #5** - This one is courtesy of James Whiting from the FP Programming Community at work.
+He suggested using `zipWithNext()`, which works similarly to `windowed()`.
+I like how `zipWithNext()` explicitly works with two adjacent elements at a time and that the transformation function takes both elements.
+This way, I could give more meaningful names like `thisLevel` and `nextLevel`.
+Learned something new today.
+Love it!

 Please comment if you have any thoughts about these refactorings/tidyings.
 Thanks!